 Check all bearings for total clearance over the shaft.
 It is recommended that all bearings indicating visual wear be replaced.
 In addition, any bearings whose running clearance exceeds "As New" tolerances by more than 50% should be replaced (see table 6.8.2.1).

-Rubber bearings should always be replaced when servicing a pump.
+when servicing a pump.

 6.9.2.1 Shaft/bearing clearance